Sadegh28/eskandari/index.md

 * Deep Learning

 # Publications
+* S. Eskandar, Online Streaming Feature Selection Using Geometric Series of the Adjacency Matrix of Features, Signal and Data Processing

  * S. Eskandar. , M Masoud Javidi, A novel hybrid bat algorithm with a fast clustering-based hybridization, Evolutionary Intelligence